Devon Hamilton and Hilary Curtis: Critical

 Commonly known by the portmanteau "Hevon" (Hilary + Devon), the couple's popularity skyrocketed rather quickly and they received nearly universal critical praise.
 Soaps in Depth took notice of their chemistry in their very scenes in August 2013.
 TV Fanatic's also praised the chemistry and urged the writers to go forward with a romantic pairing.
 Jeevan Brar of The TV Watercooler said Hevon was "the show's best new pairing in years."
-Luke Kerr of Daytime Confidential said "Hilary (Mishael Morgan) and Devon (Bryton James) are making a splash" as the show's "next epic supercouple" despite the dramatic decline in "supercouple" worthy pairings in daytime as a whole.
+Luke Kerr of Daytime Confidential said "Hilary (Mishael Morgan) and Devon (Bryton James) are making a splash" as the show's "next epic super couple" despite the dramatic decline in "super couple" worthy pairings in daytime as a whole.
 Nelson Branco listed Devon and Hilary as "Best Couple" in 2014, while the pairing also appeared on the "Best Couples" list for both Daytime Confidential and TVSource Magazine in 2014.